ga-wdi-lessons/rails-many-to-many-mini-lesson/readme.md

 * During our Hogwarts Lab, we had `Houses` and `Students`
 * In Tunr, we had `Artists` and `Songs`

-However, using the Tunr as an example, let's consider that a lot of music is composed collaboratively and we may have songs that belong to **multiple Artists**.
+However, using the Tunr as an example, what if we want to add `Playlists` to our application, where a `Playlist` can have many `Songs` and `Songs` can be in many `Playlists`?

 We need a way to represent this type of many to many relationship!